To answer this question. No, length doesn’t necessarily equal quality. But, could be length an indicator of quality in a good blog post? Perhaps.

-Use a top-down strategy for your content
+Use a top-down strategy for content

-This is in line with what your competitor analysis.
+This is in line with your competitor analysis.
 When you see a post that you like but you feel they’re missing something, you can write about that missing thing.

 Pick a concrete topic rather than a broad one, or try to narrow down a big topic by going directly to the core.